mooreniemi/mooreniemi.github.io/_posts/2016-09-08-more-recursion.md

 0. If you have no node, trivially this is balanced.
 1. If you have one node with no children, this is balanced.
-2. Operates on both sides:
+2. Time to check the kids:
-    1. If you have a left subtree, it must be balanced.
+    1. A node's left subtree must be balanced.
-    2. If you have right subtree, it must be balanced.
+    2. A node's right  subtree must be balanced.
-3. If you look at both left and right, they're balanced, and the difference in their heights/depths is `<= 1`.
+3. The difference in the left and right subtree heights/depths is `<= 1`.

 Now, translating this to a recursive function takes another little leap, which is understanding how the computer executes things and puts them on